jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/table/table.rst

 When table owner added table rows and filled all mandatory fields he can send the document according to the flow.
 As an owner of the table he can be one of the participants of the processing flow.

-The rest of the participants only can edit fields in the table assigned to them.
+The rest of the participants only can input data in fields assigned to them inside the table.